 Yes, I can work with couples and work in an affirmative way with whatever relationship configurations or boundaries that are present in the relationship.
 This is not limited to individuals in romantic partnerships but can be for people experiencing difficulties in any type of relationship.

-Do you offer telephone or online counselling.
+Do you offer online counselling.

 Where are your premises?

 My therapy room is on the ground floor of Callendar House, situated in Callendar Park, Falkirk.
 It is run by Falkirk Council and also houses a museum, art gallery and cafe.
 There is parking at various areas within Callendar Park and disabled parking directly outside Callendar House.